SkilletElveti/Coen-HW-3/README.md

 \
 Nodes => Gives the all the individual nodes in the current topology
 \
-net => It will display all links of the current topology
+Net => It will display all links of the current topology

 2. What is the output of “h7 ifconfig”
 \